section-engineering-education/engineering-education/articles/android-application-widgets-tutorial-in-java/index.md

 Access this tutorial's source code on [GitHub](https://github.com/manmusa100/App-Widgets-Demo)

 ### Conclusion
-To wrap up, we have learned about Android application widgets and how to implement a widget in an android app.
+To wrap up, we have learned about Android application widgets and how to implement a widget in an Android app.
 We have discussed different types of widgets and their uses.

 Lastly, we have learned about the limitations of widgets.
 Keep in mind the [widget design guidelines](#widget-design-guidelines) discussed in this tutorial.

-Happy Coding!
+Happy coding!

+---
-Peer Review Contributions by: [Briana Nzivu](https://www.section.io/engineering-education/authors/briana-nzivu/)
+Peer Review Contributions by: [Briana Nzivu](/engineering-education/authors/briana-nzivu/)